UPPS 01.04.26 - Intellectual Property: Inventions, Discoveries and Patents (IDP)

-The associate vice president for Research and Federal Relations shall retain Texas State’s 50 percent for use in furthering research and commercialization activities.
+The associate vice president for Research and Federal Relations (AVPR) shall retain Texas State’s 50 percent for use in furthering research and commercialization activities.

 In the event that a creator contributes a personal work to Texas State, the university must execute a written agreement.
 The terms of the agreement shall include a statement governing the division of royalties between Texas State and the creator.